rstone-11/CSE540_P1/README.md

 - **deploy.js:** Deploys both contracts, grants roles to test accounts, and writes addresses.local.json for other scripts.
 - **mintBatch.js:** Mints a new vaccine lot (ERC-721 token) with lot ID, expiry, and allowed temp band; emits BatchRegistered.
 - **lib.js:** Helper that reads addresses.local.json and exposes addresses to other scripts.
+- **transfer.js:** Transfers custody of a batch token between roles.
+- **updateStatus.js:** Advances the lifecycle Status of a batch, enforcing the state machine and custodian check.
+- **pinDocument.js:** Pins an off-chain document CID to a batch for a given docType.